sansuiso/LBDReconstruction/README.md

 ### Naming patterns

-If the name of a file starts with an *I*, it declares or implements an abstract class.
+If the name of a file starts with an `I`, it declares or implements an abstract class.

+* Example : the file `ILinearOperator.hpp` declares the abstract class `LinearOperator`.

-All the classes are embedded in an _lts2_ namespace.
+All the classes are embedded in an `lts2` namespace.

 ## TODO